nci/scores/docs/installation.md

 This page describes the most common installation options for `scores`.
 Expert users of pip and conda will note that there are more variations possible.

-## Setting up a Virtual Environment
+## Setting up a virtual environment

 In almost all cases, it is recommended to use a virtualised Python environment.